claws/txcosm/README.md

 # support encoding to JSON (default) and XML (EEML).
 #
 # In this example the CurrentCost sensor object is derived from the
 # separate txcurrentcost package.
+A shameless plug for my txcurrentcost
+# package no doubt, but this is why I wrote txcosm.
 If you want to run this script
 # you would need to install that package.
 #

-from twisted.internet import reactor import txcosm import txcurrentcost.monitor
+from twisted.internet import reactor import txcosm from txcosm.HTTPClient import HTTPClient import txcurrentcost.monitor

 # Paste your Cosm API key here